Parniaahmadi/Parniaahmadi/README.md

 ## 🚀 About Me

 <div style="text-align: center;">
     <p>Hello and welcome to my profile!
-I'm Parnia Ahmadi, a results-driven and analytical Business Analyst with over 8 years of experience in customer service and management, and 3 years in QA and data analysis.
+I'm Parnia Ahmadi, a results-driven and analytical Business Data Analyst with over 8 years of experience in customer service and management, and 3 years in QA and data analysis.
 I excel in leveraging advanced analytical techniques and tools, including MS Excel, Python, Tableau, and PowerBI, to optimize project delivery schedules and enhance operational efficiency through data-driven methodologies.</p>
     <p>